 Morocco is a land like no other.
 For colour, warmth and allure, it is safe to say that the country is one of the most underrated travel destinations in the world.
 The country practically overflows with beauty, including the contrasting azure sea with the yellows and golds of sand deserts, and the Atlas Mountains running across the land.
 To top off all of these, there are numerous historic towns and cities with their fascinating ancient architecture and souqs brimming with beautiful local craftsmanship for the visitor to admire and buy.

 We spent two months touring through the cities of Morocco.
-Below are our favourites cities in Morocco in alphabetic order.
+Below are our favourite Moroccan cities in alphabetic order.

 Cool things to do in Agadir